SUSE/configgin-ci/README.md

-# hcf-configgin-ci
+# configgin-ci

-The concourse build pipeline for the [hcf-configgin](https://github.com/hpcloud/hcf-configgin) repo.
+The concourse build pipeline for the [configgin](https://github.com/hpcloud/configgin) repo.

 Exposes the make targets:
 - lint